AdroitAnandAI/RRG-Sector-Rotation-India/README.md

 # RRG Chart Visualization: Sector Rotation Analysis

 A well-designed Relative Rotation Graph (RRG) visualization platform for sector rotation strategies and swing trading in the Indian equity market.
-This implementation uses EMA-based ratio normalization—an enhancement to the standard JdK methodology—providing earlier signal detection, intuitive interpretation, and smoother transitions, enabling early and informed investment and swing trading decisions.
+This project implements both the standard Julius de Kempenaer (JdK) RRG methodology and an EMA-based ratio–normalized variant, allowing users to freely select between the two.
+The enhanced variant offers earlier signal detection, intuitive interpretation, and smoother transitions, enabling early and informed investment and swing trading decisions.

 ---